 Most of the parameters relating to the housing and mortgage markets are calibrated internally to hit moments from the Eurosystem Household Finance and Consumption Survey (HFCS).
 The parameters that are standard in the New Keynesian literature are calibrated externally.
-As a general calibration strategy, whenever I need to assign parameters that to the best of my knowledge have never been calibrated to (or estimated for) euro area countries and for which I have no relevant microdata for, I use US values and assign them to be the same across the EA and ES.
+As a general calibration strategy, I assign US values to parameters that have never been calibrated to (or estimated for) euro area countries and for which I have no relevant microdata.